 Our sheep are white-faced ewes mostly of Dorsett, Parendale, and North Country Cheviot breeds.
 Their whole lives are spent roaming at will on certified organic open pastures under the watchful eye of our protection dog team.
 They are always grass-fed and grass-finished, which means they never eat corn, soy, or other grains.
 Of course, they never see a feedlot.
 Shorn wool from our herd has been used to create beautiful and long-lasting natural fiber products.

 Our free range Berkshire cross pigs are raised in a large grove of Eucalyptus trees on our ranch in Tomales.
 They spend their days communally rooting around, rolling in the mud, and expressing natural piggy behavior.
-They eat organic, non-gmo grains, as well as grubs and wild forage supplied by Mother Nature.
-None of our pigs eat any corn or soy.
+They eat organic and non-gmo: barley, rice, beans, tofu, and tortillas, as well as grubs and wild forage supplied by Mother Nature.

 In the interest of transparency, we sometimes supplement our pig supply by purchasing harvested pork from Llano Seco Family Farm in Chico, California.
 We have a close relationship with Llano Seco and have vetted their practices to ensure they meet our high standards for animal raising and care.